milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int digitalWrite(int pin, enum digital_value_t value)</summary>

-  Set the output value for the specified pin, where value can be
+  Set the output value for the specified pin, where value can be:
   - HIGH high level
   - LOW low level